 And then we measure what matters rather than just what we can count.
 Take this all together and you see our mission to do what it takes to build a world in which all of us have the chance to dream and to flourish, not from a place of easy sentimentality but through a commitment to using the tools of capitalism and the attributes of moral leadership to focus on doing what it takes, and no less."

-As CEO of the Harlem Children's Zone, Owusu-Kesse oversees the program's 2,000 employees and programming –- from The Baby College to all its afterschool programs to its college support office -- as well as implementing a multi-faceted strategic plan.
-The plan leverages HCZ's program data to refine its strategies; pursuing innovative solutions to further improve participant outcomes; creating efficiencies to reduce costs without reducing effectiveness; and improve operations and procedures in several key areas.
+As CEO of Harlem Children's Zone, Owusu-Kesse oversees HCZ's comprehensive programming, ranging from life-shaping early development and education programs to community health and wellness and outreach initiatives.
+He is also responsible for leading the implementation of a multifaceted five-year strategic plan that leverages HCZ's program data to refine its strategies; pursue innovative solutions to further improve participant outcomes; create efficiencies to reduce costs without reducing effectiveness; and improve operations and procedures in several key areas.

 Since 2015, Anne Pasternak has served as the Shelby White and Leon Levy Director of the Brooklyn Museum, one of the oldest and largest fine arts institutions in the nation.
 As a staunch advocate for the civic and democratic roles our cultural and educational institutions can play, she is committed to projects that demonstrate the crucial links between art and social justice.